DhruvTheDev1/Manga-Management-System/README.md

   - If mangaka exists uses that id
   - Or else creates new mangaka entry for mangaka table and uses that id
 - title is unique index and add manga contains sql integrity exception to avoid duplicates
+- The application currently does not include the URL, USER, PASSWORD details in databaseConnection.java

 ## Further Work
 - Web-based UI: Implementing a web based front-end